mukhal/nlp-useful-bash-commands/README.md

 # :candy: Useful Bash Commands for NLP
-A collection of useful bash commands for data manipulation in MLP
+A collection of useful bash commands for data manipulation in NLP/ML

 * *split tsv file, and extract 3rd and 5th columns*